squinkylabs/SquinkyVCV/docs/sq.md

 ## What doesn't work

-There are obviously many missing features (start/stop, advanced editing).
+There are obviously many missing features.
 There is no mouse interface.
 It looks pretty rough.

 Note editor things that don't work:

 * Time units are always 1/16 notes.
-* Insert note is always 1/4 (I think).
+* Insert note is always 1/4.

 Reset input not hooked up.